The art and science of neurological disorders and injuries

 - Stroke and TIA (also known as mini-strokes)

-Neurology services are available at Adena Regional Medical Center in Chillicothe — which has been certified as a Primary Stroke Center — as well as Greenfield Area Medical Center and Pike Community Hospital.
+Neurology services are available at Adena Regional Medical Center in Chillicothe — which has been certified as a Primary Stroke Center — as well as Greenfield Area Medical Center and Adena Pike Medical Center.
 Outpatient services are available at the Adena Health Pavilion in Chillicothe, health centers in Circleville, Jackson, Washington Court House and Waverly, along with the Medical Office Building in Greenfield.

 Adena offers advanced diagnostic tools to ensure an accurate diagnosis of your condition.
 These technologies include: